Nernst Plateau in the Quantum Limit of Low-Carrier-Density Topological Insulators

 {Nernst effect, a transverse electric current induced by a temperature gradient, is a promising tool for revealing emergent phases of condensed matter.
 We find a Nernst coefficient plateau in low carrier density topological insulators, as a signature of 1D Weyl points in the quantum limit of the weak topological insulator.
 The plateau height is inversely proportional to the impurity density, suggesting a way to engineer infinitely large Nernst effects.
 The Nernst plateau also exists in strong topological insulators, at the bottom of the lowest Landau band.
 We show that these plateaus have been overlooked in the previous experiments and we highlight the experimental conditions to observe them.
 Our results may inspire more investigations of employing anomalous Nernst effect to identify emergent phases of condensed matter. }

-{\emph{Introduction}}--Nernst effect is a thermoelectric Hall effect, exhibiting as a transverse electric current generated by a temperature gradient.
+\emph{Introduction}--Nernst effect is a thermoelectric Hall effect, exhibiting as a transverse electric current generated by a temperature gradient.
 It is a promising measurement method to reveal outstanding signatures than those in the conductivity.
 Two types of Nernst effects have been observed in the experiments \cite{Behnia09JPCM,Behnia16RPP}, the normal one shows a weak-field peak in metals \cite{Mangez76B,Lipc07B,Bel03L,Choi05L,Pourret06L,Kasahara07L,Behnia07L,Spathis08EPL,Pourret07B} and superconductors \cite{Huebener69PR,Pourret06NP,Pourret07B,Spathis08EPL,Tafti14B,Changj12NP, Xuza00N,Wangyy06B} and the anomalous one shows a plateau in topological and magnetic materials in weak fields \cite{Leewl04L,Miyasato07L,Puy08L,Ikhlas17NP,Lixk17L,Lixk18SciP,Sakai18NP,Guin19AM,Xulc20SA,Yanghy20PRM,Wuttke19B} [\Fig{FigIntro}(a)].
 A plateau, quantized or not, is always intriguing, thus the Nernst plateau has attracted significant attention in the past ten years.
 It can be explained by either the saturation of magnetization or finite Berry curvature induced by the self-rotation of Bloch wave packets \cite{Changmc95L,Changmc96B,Sundaram99B,Xiaod10RMP}.
-Nevertheless, none of the mechanisms can be applied to strong magnetic fields, where the Landau bands prevent the definition of the Berry curvature, so both types of the Nernst effect are expected to decay and vanish in extremely strong magnetic field.
+Nevertheless, none of these mechanisms applies in strong magnetic fields, where Landau levels are formed and each level produces a quantized Hall conductivity.
+According to the Mott relation \cite{Smrcka77JPC, Jonson80B, Jonson84B}, both types of the Nernst effect are expected to decay and vanish in extremely strong magnetic fields.

 In this Letter, however, we theoretically demonstrate that a Nernst plateau can form in the strong-field quantum limit of topological insulators [\Fig{FigIntro}(b)], as the ratio of the Nernst coefficient $S_{xy}$ to temperature $T$